azazellochg/em_health/docs/advanced_setup.rst

 - **name**: custom field, used for display purposes.
 You can customize this.
 - **type**: database name. "tem" or "sem" only.
 - **template**: microscope platform.
 Allowed values are "krios", "talos" or "sem".
 Currently not in use.
 - **server**: Optional field.
 IP address of the microscope PC (#1 on the screenshot above).
-This is used to connect to MSSQL server on the MPC directly and import UEC.
+This is used to connect to MSSQL/PostgreSQL servers on the MPC directly.

 Security Configuration
 ^^^^^^^^^^^^^^^^^^^^^^